megazoor/scandipwa-localsetup/faq.md

 NOTICE: ready to handle connections
 ```

-Wait for this process to finish, afterwards, the `502` error should be resolved.
+Wait for output above, afterwards, the `502` error should be resolved.

 If the app is ready to handle connections, but the site still respond with `502`, you might want to look into `app` logs a little deeper.
 Execute: